davetropeano/lda/source/developing-lda-applications/index.markdown

 ```

 This is simply calling a convience method, in the *utils.js* clientlib, that returns a nicely formatted representation of
-of the 'simple JSO' in APPLICATION_ENVIRON.initial_simple_jso.
+the 'simple JSO' in APPLICATION_ENVIRON.initial_simple_jso.

 ### Creating (POSTing) Resources